The galaxy of Coxeter groups: History of the problem, classical results and conjectures

 Before we proceed to explain the various reductions of the isomorphism problem and how they relate to the twist conjecture let us comment on other existing horizontal moves.
-We start with angle-deformations, introduced by Marquis and M\"uhlherr in Definition 3.1 of \cite{MarquisMuehlherr}.
+We start with angle-deformations, introduced by Marquis and M\"uhlherr in Definition~3.1 of \cite{MarquisMuehlherr}.

-\begin{dfn}(Angle-deformations) Let $(W,S)$ be a Coxeter system and $J=\{r,s\}\subset S$ an edge in its Coxeter--Dynkin diagram $\Gamma = \Gamma(W,S)$.
+\begin{dfn}(Angle-deformations) Let $(W,S)$ be a Coxeter system and $J=\{r,s\}\subseteq S$ an edge in its Coxeter--Dynkin diagram $\Gamma = \Gamma(W,S)$.
 Choose $w\in\langle J\rangle$ such that $\langle wrw^{-1}, s\rangle=\langle J\rangle$.
-An \emph{$(r,s,w)$-deformation} of $S$ is a map $\delta: S\to W$ such that the following hold: \begin{itemize} \item[(AD1)] $\delta(S)\subset S^W$, \item[(AD2)] $\delta(s)=s$ and $\delta(r)=wrw^{-1}$, \item[(AD3)] $\delta(S)$ is a Coxeter generating set of $W$, and \item[(AD2)] there exists a bijection $\Delta$ from the set of edges of $\Gamma$ to the set of edges of $\Gamma':=\Gamma(W, \delta(S))$ such that $\Delta(J)=\{wrw^{-1}, s\}$ and such that for all edges $K\neq J$ in $\Gamma$ there exists some $w_K\in W$ with $\Delta(K)=K^{w_K}$. \end{itemize} A \emph{$J$-deformation} is an $(r,s,w)$-deformation for $J=\{r,s\}$ and some choice of $w$.
+An \emph{$(r,s,w)$-deformation} of $S$ is a map $\delta: S\to W$ such that the following hold: \begin{itemize} \item[(AD1)] $\delta(S)\subseteq S^W$, \item[(AD2)] $\delta(s)=s$ and $\delta(r)=wrw^{-1}$, \item[(AD3)] $\delta(S)$ is a Coxeter generating set of $W$, and \item[(AD4)] there exists a bijection $\Delta$ from the set of edges of $\Gamma$ to the set of edges of $\Gamma':=\Gamma(W, \delta(S))$ such that $\Delta(J)=\{wrw^{-1}, s\}$ and such that for all edges $K\neq J$ in $\Gamma$ there exists some $w_K\in W$ with $\Delta(K)=K^{w_K}$. \end{itemize} A \emph{$J$-deformation} is an $(r,s,w)$-deformation for $J=\{r,s\}$ and some choice of $w$.
 By an \emph{angle-deformation} we mean a $J$-deformation for some $J$. \end{dfn}

-Some but not all angle deformations extend to automorphisms of $W$.
-Properties like this are discussed for example in Proposition 3.4. of \cite{MarquisMuehlherr}.
+Some but not all angle-deformations extend to automorphisms of $W$.
+Properties like this are discussed for example in Proposition 3.4 of \cite{MarquisMuehlherr}.
 Marquis and M\"uhlherr also provide characterizations of configurations which allow for angle-deformations.